Viviane Ito

 I am Brazilian, but my family is originally from Japan (although my grandma was born in Korea, during the Japanese occupation).
 After spending more than 10 years working in advertising, I am making a career shift to academia.

-Currently, I am a first-year Ph.D. student in Information Science at the University of North Carolina at Chapel Hill and a Graduate Research Assistant at CITAP.
-My main research focus is on disinformation and gender bias in information.
-To analyze these objects, I use computational linguistics methods that I have learned in my BA and MA in Linguistics, both at the University of Sao Paulo, Brazil.
+Currently, I am a second-year Ph.D. student in Information Science at the University of North Carolina at Chapel Hill and a Graduate Research Assistant at CITAP.
+My main research interest in on information inequality, particularly how platforms and algorithms work to improve or perpetuate gender bias and other types of problematic information.
+To analyze these objects, I use natural language processing methods that I have learned in my BA and MA in Linguistics, both at the University of Sao Paulo, Brazil.

 I am also a yogi, barista, and worked as a volunteer in a dog shelter in Thailand.